andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 ## PostgreSQL Optimizations
 As discussed earlier, we could disable write ahead logging (WAL) for the `solid_cache_entries` table to reduce arguably unnecessary write IO related to cache entries.
-If Postgers were to restart, this means `solid_cache_entries` will be truncated, so keep that in mind.
+If Postgres were to restart, this means `solid_cache_entries` will be truncated, so keep that in mind.
 Keep the table logged if you need to be guaranteed this data will exist following a restart.

 ```sql
 ALTER TABLE solid_cache_entries SET UNLOGGED;